Extended symmetry analysis of remarkable (1+2)-dimensional Fokker-Planck equation: Exact solutions of (1+1)-dimensional linear heat equations with inverse square potential

-Accurate analysis of the structure of the (pseudo)group~$G$ needs a proper interpretation of the corresponding group operation, which we assume to be done in the same way as that in Section~\ref{sec:RemarkableFPPointSymGroup}.
-The point transformations of the form $\tilde t=t$, $\tilde x=x$, $\tilde u=u+h(t,x)$, where the parameter function $h=h(t,x)$ is an arbitrary solution of the equation~\eqref{eq:HeatEqSquarePot}, constitute the normal (pseudo)subgroup~$G^{\rm lin}$ of~$G$, which is associated with the linear superposition of solutions of~\eqref{eq:HeatEqSquarePot}, cf.\ Section~\ref{sec:RemarkableFPPointSymGroup}.
-Moreover, the group~$G$ splits over $G^{\rm lin}$, $G=G^{\rm ess}\ltimes G^{\rm lin}$, where the subgroup~$G^{\rm ess}$ consists of the elements of~$G$ with $h=0$ and is a four-dimensional Lie group within the framework of the above interpretation.
+Accurate analysis of the structure of the pseudogroup~$G$ needs a proper interpretation of the corresponding group operation, which we assume to be done in the same way as that in Section~\ref{sec:RemarkableFPPointSymGroup}.
+The point transformations of the form $\tilde t=t$, $\tilde x=x$, $\tilde u=u+h(t,x)$, where the parameter function $h=h(t,x)$ is an arbitrary solution of the equation~\eqref{eq:HeatEqSquarePot}, constitute the normal pseudosubgroup~$G^{\rm lin}$ of~$G$, which is associated with the linear superposition of solutions of~\eqref{eq:HeatEqSquarePot}, cf.\ Section~\ref{sec:RemarkableFPPointSymGroup}.
+Moreover, the pseudogroup~$G$ splits over $G^{\rm lin}$, $G=G^{\rm ess}\ltimes G^{\rm lin}$, where the subgroup~$G^{\rm ess}$ consists of the elements of~$G$ with $h=0$ and is a four-dimensional Lie group within the framework of the above interpretation.
 We call this subgroup the \emph{essential point symmetry group} of the equation~\eqref{eq:HeatEqSquarePot}.
 In turn, the group~$G^{\rm ess}$ contains the normal subgroup $R$ that is constituted by the point transformations of the form $\tilde t=t$, $\tilde x=x$, $\tilde u=\sigma u$ with $\sigma\in\mathbb R\setminus\{0\}$ and is isomorphic to the multiplicative group~$\mathbb R^\times$ of the real field.
-The group~$G^{\rm ess}$ splits over~$R$, $G^{\rm ess}=F\ltimes R$, where the subgroup $F$ is singled out from~$G^{\rm ess}$ by the constraint~$\sigma=1$ and is isomorphic to the group ${\rm SL}(2,\mathbb R)$.
+The group~$G^{\rm ess}$ splits over~$R$, $G^{\rm ess}=F\ltimes R$, where the subgroup~$F$ is singled out from~$G^{\rm ess}$ by the constraint~$\sigma=1$ and is isomorphic to the group ${\rm SL}(2,\mathbb R)$.

-\begin{corollary} A complete list of discrete point symmetry transformations of the equation~\eqref{eq:HeatEqSquarePot} that are independent up to combining with each other and with continuous point symmetry transformations of this equation is exhausted by the single involution~$\mathscr I'$ alternating the sign of~$u$, $\mathscr I'\colon(t,x,u)\mapsto(t,x,-u).$ Thus, the factor group of the complete point symmetry group $G$ of~\eqref{eq:HeatEqSquarePot} with respect to its identity component is isomorphic to $\mathbb Z_2$. \end{corollary}
+\begin{corollary} A complete list of discrete point symmetry transformations of the equation~\eqref{eq:HeatEqSquarePot} that are independent up to combining with each other and with continuous point symmetry transformations of this equation is exhausted by the single involution~$\mathscr I'$ alternating the sign of~$u$, $\mathscr I'\colon(t,x,u)\mapsto(t,x,-u).$ Thus, the quotient group of the complete point symmetry pseudogroup~$G$ of~\eqref{eq:HeatEqSquarePot} with respect to its identity component is isomorphic to $\mathbb Z_2$. \end{corollary}